haiku/website/content/blog/bitigchi/2020-09-06-haiku_monthly_activity_report_august_2020.md

 ## GSOC 2020

-Following students continue to work on their respective areas:
+Following students wrapped up their work on their respective areas:

-- Preetpal Kaur, working on improving input devices support, including Joysticks, tablets, pens, and multiple mice
+- Preetpal Kaur, worked on improving input devices support, including Joysticks, tablets, pens, and multiple mice
-- leorize, working on improving Haiku networking code, which will lead to faster page loads in WebPositive and better communication in other networking tasks
+- leorize, worked on improving Haiku networking code, which will lead to faster page loads in WebPositive and better communication in other networking tasks
-- Cruxbox, working on adding XFS file system read support to Haiku
+- Cruxbox, worked on adding XFS file system read support to Haiku
-- SuhelMehta, working on adding UFS2 file system read support to Haiku
+- SuhelMehta, worked on adding UFS2 file system read support to Haiku

 ## Kernel